ioccc-src/winner/1991/dds/README.md

 ### Alternate code:

 The alternate code allows this entry to work successfully even with clang.
-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) notes that unfortunately it's something of a hack or maybe even a kludge.
+Unfortunately it's something of a hack or maybe even a kludge.
 This however seems important because it works well and allows for not messing with the `s` string which is quite complicated.
 Even changing the length could break functionality and indeed the length would have to be longer for this to work with clang.

 How does it work?
 The code (which you will see in [dds.c](dds.c)) does a `return system(q-6);` which equates to `return system("cc a.c");` but clang by default,